Article Overview: Historic Sites In Florida

 6. Nike Missile Base in Everglades National Park

-The Nike Missile Base located in Everglades National Park is a historical site that is a remnant of the Cold War era.
 The base was part of a nationwide network of missile bases established by the United States Army during the 1950s and 1960s to defend against potential air attacks by the Soviet Union.

-The Nike missile base in Everglades National Park was built in the early 1960s and was operational until the late 1970s.
 It consisted of a missile launch site and a control center, both of which were underground.
 The base was equipped with Nike Ajax missiles, which were short-range, surface-to-air missiles designed to intercept and destroy incoming aircraft.

 During its operational period, the base was manned by a small detachment of soldiers, who were responsible for the maintenance and operation of the missiles.
 The base was also equipped with radar and other electronic systems that were used to detect and track incoming aircraft.